 Production of Useful Cost effective Energy from Waste Biomass Material

 The Renewable Energy & Sustainability Center (RESC) at Farmingdale State College presents a "Production of Useful Cost effective Energy from Waste Biomass Material" by Dr. Hazem Tawfik.
-This event is sponsored by the Farmingdale State College Engineers Club.
+This event is sponsored by the Farmingdale State College Engineers Club and the American Society of Mechanical Engineers (ASME).

 Topics for this seminar cover subjects in power & energy engineering.
 A tour of the Institute for Research and Technology Transfer (IRTT) will be provided following the presentation.